Swimming Lesson FAQs

 Will 1-2-1 lessons be restarting?

 1-2-1 lessons will not start in this block due to the nature of them taking place during public swimming sessions, which have current restrictions on numbers and pool structure.
 All lessons that have been paid for will be honoured at a time we can do so with in the government’s guidance.
-This will be reassessed by the management team when restrictions are updated by the Welsh Government for January.
+This will be reassessed by the management team when restrictions are updated by the Welsh Government.